saturncloud/llm/llm/training/README.md

 # Fine Tuning / Training scripts

 This section contains the scripts used in Fine Tuning LLMs.
-The general workflow is:
+The General workflow for fine tuning LLMS with the Saturn Cloud LLM Framework is:

-1. You are responsible for creating a Hugging Face Dataset in the correct format
+1. Creating a Hugging Face Dataset in the correct format.
+This can be on disk - it does not need to be uploaded to the Hub
 2. You run the `dataprep.py` script which turns your input data into text based prompts, as well as data actually used in training, input_ids, labels and the attention_mask
 3. You run the finetune.py script to fine tune the model.

 ## Data Preparation Steps